BhuriSu/NEARIAOS/README.md

-# NEARIAOS is dealing and negotiation platform with users near you at specific place.
+# NEARIAOS is dealing and negotiation platform with user around you at specific place.

 ## Features
 1. Implement a LogIn and SignUp system using Firebase authentication with email verification.